 Mark is living with type 2 diabetes in Shrewsbury, MA, and receives his care from Dr. David Harlan.
 Mark worked for 45 years as a “Business Process Innovationist,” professionally facilitating team-based innovation projects for a wide array of Fortune 500 companies.

 CEO of HealthSlate, which provides digital diabetes prevention and management programs.
 In partnership with the American Association of Diabetes Educators they created a tablet with diabetes education videos, which is in use at healthcare facilities throughout the U.S. Dan is also a Board Member on the Council for Diabetes Prevention.

 Joe’s grandson was diagnosed with type 1 diabetes at the age of 2.
-In the two years since the initial diagnosis, he has come to understand how patients and their families work together as they adjust their lives to deal with the myriad challenges presented by diabetes.
-As a Global Vice Chair (Retired) with Ernst & Young, Joe has considerable experience developing and leading the implementation of solutions to complex challenges faced by various types of organizations ranging in size from emerging businesses to large global companies.
+He understands how patients and families work together as they adjust their lives to deal with the many challenges presented by diabetes.
+As a Global Vice Chair (Retired) with Ernst & Young, Joe has experience developing and leading the implementation of solutions to complex challenges faced by various types of organizations ranging in size from emerging businesses to large global companies.
 He looks forward to leveraging his experiences in ways that will advance the mission of the DCOE.